anaclaraddias/challenge/README.md

     - Run `./refresh-db.sh` in the terminal to run the migrations and seed the database.
     - Run `./migrate.sh` to migrate.
     - Run `./migrate-rollback.sh` to rollback the migrations.
-    - Run `./migrate-rollback.sh` to seed the database
+    - Run `./seed-db.sh` to seed the database
+- Obs: Run `./migrate.sh` in the first time